paxtonhare/demo-magic/README.md

 # Demo Magic

-demo-magic.sh is a handy shell script that enables you to write repeatable demos in a bash environment.
+demo-magic.sh is a handy shell script that enables you to script repeatable demos in a bash environment so you don't have to type as you present.
 Rather than trying to type commands when presenting you simply script them and let demo-magic.sh run them for you.

 ## Features
 - Simulates typing.
 It looks like you are actually typing out commands